Information for Ukraine Nationals Coming to Canada

 Finding a Doctor

 A family doctor is also called a general practitioner (GP).
 Family doctors are usually the first doctors to diagnose and treat most medical problems.
-If you need to see a specialist doctor, usually, you need a family doctor to refer you.
+If you need to see a specialist doctor, you usually need a family doctor to refer you.
 Family doctors also order laboratory and other tests.
 There is a shortage of family doctors in some areas of Ontario.
 It may take you some time to find a doctor.
 You can use the Health Care Connect program to help find a local doctor or nurse practitioner who is accepting new patients.

-You still have options to see a doctor while you are waiting.
+You still have the option to see a doctor while you are waiting.
 You don't need an appointment to go to a walk-in medical clinic.
 Some clinics are open in the evening and on weekends.
 You can also go to a Community Health Centre (CHC).
 CHCs have health professionals such as doctors, nurses, and nurse practitioners on staff.

 Mental Health